 Lead with governance: permissions model, human-in-the-loop checkpoints, audit log, and a signed data-handling brief.

-Productized packages.
-Fixed phases.
-Strict change-order policy with a published rate sheet.
+Productized packages, fixed phases, strict change-order policy with a published rate sheet.
+Buildout is bounded to a defined source-of-truth scope.

 Run 10 buyer interviews in the beachhead verticals.
 Build one industry-specific demo against the leading pain.